ajz34/blas-array2/README.md

 - **ILP64**.
 Currently, this crate uses `blas-sys` for FFI to BLAS, which FFI integer is `libc::c_int`.
 In most cases it is LP64; so currently ILP64 is not supported.
 I'm not sure if there exist some tasks that LP64 is not enough.
 This problem also relates to blas-sys.
 - **Documents**.
 I hope that this crate is clear and simple to use by itself, especially to programmers from C/C++/F77.
 This crate want to be `scipy.linalg.blas` replacement in rust.
 So documentation may not be of that important (<https://netlib.org/lapack/explore-html/> is farely well documented), but probably it's still required to newcommers.
 - **Tests**.
 It works, but it is messy.
 Boundary conditions have not been fully checked.
-- **`no_std`**.
-This crate is mainly developed for improving programming convenience on CPU, so protability to other platforms or embedding systems is not priority concern.
-For this crate, obstacles to applying `no_std` is error handling. `BLASError` may need a complete refactor if `no_std` is really required.

 ## Acknowledges